The US Border Patrol Is Checking Detainees' Facebook Profiles

 I actually have 'ecodefense-a-field-guide-to-monkeywrenching.pdf' on the SD card of my phone.

-Re:Reverse engineering (Score:4, Interesting)
+Re:Reverse engineering (Score:5, Interesting)

 Cynic in me says they are looking for someone who can be implicated as a terrorist supporter to be used to justify the ban.